iblazhko/containers-demo/README.md

 in this repository for reference implementation.

 ### Step 3.4 ElasticSearch+Kibana

+(TODO: ElasticSearch and Kibana Docker containers are optional and not really required by Kubernetes deployment the way it is now.)

 In this step, we will add two more Docker container to our system, to run ElasticSearch and Kibana servers, and will modify logging implementation